UVA-PCL/sd3-hadoop/README.md

 *  a script to starting and stopping the Hadoop clusters configured with `setup-all` in `scripts/start-all` and `scripts/stop-all`

 *  a tool for generating random test files `scripts/file-generator` (Java code in sd3.RandomFileGenerator).
-This prompts for its parameters.
+This will generate the files for each cluster on each cluster separately.

 *  a script for uploading the random test files, `scripts/upload-all`.
+This requires to the generated files directory to be copied to or available on each node.

 *  a tool for generating a psuedorandom trace indicating which files are read from which cluster, that reads some files preferentially according to a distribution, `scripts/trace-generator` (Java code in sd3.TraceGenerator).
    This prompts for its parameters.
 The resulting trace will include lines indicating a cluster number to perform an operation, a filename, and whether the operation is a read or write.
+The trace will be placed in the directory configured in config.sh, which will need to be accessible on all nodes.

 *  a tool for running  a trace simulatenously across each of the clusters, run as

-        script/run-all-trace TRACENAME OUTPUT-FILE-BASE
+        scripts/all-read-trace TRACENAME OUTPUT-FILE-BASE

-   where TRACENAME is the name of the trace file genreator with scripts/trace-generator, which should be in a location accessible on all nodes, and OUTPUT-FILE is where the experiment output will be located.
+   where TRACENAME is the name of the trace file generated with scripts/trace-generator, which should be the location configured in config.sh. and OUTPUT-FILE is the absolute path where the experiment output will be located.
 Each cluster will write their own output file postfixed with `.1`, `.2`, etc.
    (Java code in `sd3.ReadTrace`)

    By default, this runs trials of the trace with different replication policies.
 Change the `main()` function sd3.ReadTrace to edit this behavior.